szpak/gradle-pitest-plugin/README.md

 }

 dependencies {
-   pitest 'org.pitest:pitest-junit5-plugin:0.12'
+    pitest 'org.example.pit.plugins:pitest-custom-plugin:0.42'
 }

 pitest {
-    testPlugin = 'junit5' //or built-in 'testng' which also has to be activated
+    testPlugin = 'custom' //or built-in 'testng' which also has to be activated
     // ...
 }
 ```